Rehearsals (for a world we could live in)

 Centring transfeminist, queer and abolitionist practices and approaches to mutual aid and collective worldmaking, the liberation laboratory intends to connect people involved in LGBTQI+ mutual aid projects, wider community members, and performance artists.
 Adopting methods of live research and self-study, through public and closed discussions, knowledge sharing, hangouts and performance practices, the lab will function as a space made for comparing notes on approaches, practical methods and on infrastructures of collective support.

-The Liberation Lab will also explore the relationship between queer performance practices and the ‘performance’ of collective worldmaking, by putting the two in dialogue with each otherRaha will link up with a range of activist groups, potentially in a few different cities, to order to foster the conditions of research and studyThe work is based on theoretical ideas from Nat Raha and Mijke van der Drift’s book, Trans Femme Futures: Abolitionist Ethics for Transfeminist Worlds (Pluto Press, 2024); and as part of the project, Nat will continue to develop an ongoing, reflective performance work, solidarity & house.
+The Liberation Lab will also explore the relationship between queer performance practices and the ‘performance’ of collective worldmaking, by putting the two in dialogue with each otherRaha will link up with a range of activist groups, potentially in a few different cities, in order to foster the conditions of research and studyThe work is based on theoretical ideas from Nat Raha and Mijke van der Drift’s book, Trans Femme Futures: Abolitionist Ethics for Transfeminist Worlds (Pluto Press, 2024); and as part of the project, Nat will continue to develop an ongoing, reflective performance work, solidarity & house.

 For Radar, artist Helene Kazan will conduct a poetic investigation into the modern geopolitics of cotton, grounded in the Midlands’ history of textile production.
 Kazan will undertake a series of research trips to the region, as well as connect to interdisciplinary practitioners at Loughborough.
 The project will develop as a time-based audio-visual work sharing the discovery of the poetic investigative process.